freeCodeCamp/chinese/chinese/articles/career-switchers-guide-to-your-dream-tech-job.md

 Interviewer: “So how many servers do you think you need?”

-Me: “Well, this depends on how many people are using it and how beefy the servers are…”
+Me: “Well, this depends on how many people are using it and how beefy the servers are……”

 Interviewer: “Why do you need to know how beefy the servers are?”